kbabioch/supplychain/README.md

-# SUPPLY CHAIN HARDENING
+# SUPPLY CHAIN SECURITY

 [![Build status](https://travis-ci.org/kbabioch/supply-chain-security.svg?branch=master)](https://travis-ci.org/kbabioch/supply-chain-security)
 [![Code coverage](https://codecov.io/gh/kbabioch/supply-chain-security/branch/master/graph/badge.svg)](https://codecov.io/gh/kbabioch/supply-chain-security)
 [![Coverity scan](https://scan.coverity.com/projects/15865/badge.svg)](https://scan.coverity.com/projects/kbabioch-supply-chain-security)

-This repository contains a set of tools and scripts to improve the supply chain security around RPM files and the Open Build Service (OBS).
+This repository contains a set of tools and scripts to analyze and improve the supply chain security around RPM files and the Open Build Service (OBS).
 This can be helpful in identifying potential improvement when retrieving sources, e.g.:

 - Scan for unused signature files, that are available upstream, but not used during the build process to verify the authenticity of the sources